-The Transition Readiness Program implements a comprehensive transition and employment assistance program for Marines and their families; the program emphasizes a proactive approach that will enable them to formulate effective post-transition employment, educational, and entrepreneurial goals.
-The program includes three pillars: Transition Readiness Seminar, Marine For Life Cycle services, and Career Services and Advising.
+The Transition Readiness Program (TRP) supports Marines and their families in their successful transition to civilian life through a series of comprehensive transition and employment assistance events and services.
+The TRP emphasizes a proactive approach that enables them to formulate effective post-transition employment, educational, and entrepreneurial goals.
+The program includes three pillars: TRP process, Marine For Life Cycle services, and Career Services and Advising.

-- Marines can find tools and resources to begin the transition process here.
+- Marines: Connect with you Unit Transition Coordinator (UTC) to start the TRP process.
+You can also find tools and resources to begin the transition process here.

-- Transition Readiness Training for Unit Transition Coordinators and Commanders.
-Visit the Transition Readiness Marine & Family Gear Locker for training materials and tools to help you successfully run an effective TRP program in your unit.
+- Unit Transition Coordinators (UTC) and Commanders: Visit the Transition Readiness Marine & Family Gear Locker for training materials and tools to help you successfully run an effective TRP program in your unit.
 Since this is a secure intranet portal, you must first register for access, which will take 1-2 business days to be granted.

 - Career and Advising services on future post-transition employment, education, career technical, and entrepreneurship goals.

-Marines and family members interested in learning more should contact their local installation's transition office to be connected to a Transition Readiness staff member for further assistance.
+- Marines and family members interested in learning more should contact their local installation's transition office to be connected to a Transition Readiness Program team member for further assistance.